Retro-Devils/O.P.P/README.md

 # How To Use

-1.Run Install Script
+1. Run Install Script

-2.Put your movies in home/pi/RetroPie/roms/movies/
+2. Put your movies in home/pi/RetroPie/roms/movies/

-3.Edit es_systems.cfg
+3. Edit es_systems.cfg

-4.Reload RetroPie
+4. Reload RetroPie

-5.Press A on Movies then A on your movie
+5. Press A on Movies then A on your movie

-6.Enjoy!!
+6. Enjoy!!

 # Install